baoqger/chrisbao/source/_posts/golang-bytes-buffer.md

 ### Demo application

-One good way to learn new programming knowledge is reviewing how to use it in read world applications.
+One good way to learn new programming knowledge is checking how to use it in real-world applications.
 The following great demo application is from the open source book `Network Programming with Go by Jan Newmarch`.

-For your convenience, I paste code here.
-This demo consists of two parts: client side and server side, two of which together form a simple directory browsing protocol.
+For your convenience, I paste the code here.
+This demo consists of two parts: client side and server side, which together form a simple directory browsing protocol.
 The client would be at the user end, talking to a server somewhere else.
 The client sends commands to the server side that allows you to list files in a directory and print the directory on the server.

 First is the client side program: